Naateri/DisparaYEsquiva/README.md

 Dispara Y Esquiva (Shoot and Evade) is a videogame developed by [Renato Postigo](https://github.com/Naateri/) and [Jazmine Alfaro](https://github.com/JazmineAlfaro), both undergraduate students at Universidad Católica San Pablo, taking the Human-Computer Interaction course.

 This videogame is the programming proyect of said course at semester 2020-1.

+## Multiplayer portion

+The game now includes a multiplayer portion.
+It is necessary to specify the server's IP address on clientPlayer2.cs and the client's one on serverPlayer1.cs.
+Player 1 (server, green watermelon) must play using the hand+colorsMP1.py file, whilst player 2 (client, pink watermelon) must play using the hand+colorsMP2.py file.

+If you want to connect to computers that are not on the same network (i.e. same LAN), a VPN must be used.
+When testing the game, [Radmin VPN](https://www.radmin-vpn.com/) was used by both game developers.

+Videos displaying the game's evolution, as mentioned further ahead, can be seen in the following [Google Drive](https://drive.google.com/drive/u/1/folders/1rCAm8Pl8r9raPbC-vpR5URkj64kXJDYR) folder, sorted by week.
+There are also videos showing the interaction with the game on different versions of it.

+There is, only on this portion of the game, a fourth enemy that must be destroyed to beat the current level (level 1: only enemy 1; level 2: enemies 1 and 2; level 3: enemies 1, 2 and 3).
+This was made with the intention to promote colaboration between both users.

+It is also encouraged to visit the repository's [wiki](https://github.com/Naateri/DisparaYEsquiva/wiki), where there's a more detailed discussion of some parts of the inner-workings of this portion (SPANISH ONLY).

+Besides the mentioned in this section, the game works as it is described up next in this readme file.
+Thank you very much, and enjoy the videogame.

 ## Usage